- 217 Karpen Hall

 - LIT 489: Major Author Seminar on Carson McCullers

 - LIT 373 ST: Race and Ethnicity in Southern American Literature

 - HUM 324: The Modern World

 - LIT 497 and 498: Senior Capstone course

-Appalachia on the Table: Representing Mountain Food and People.
-Forthcoming: under advance contract.
+- Appalachia on the Table: Representing Mountain Food and People.
 Athens, GA: University of Georgia Press.
 Print.
-Southern Foodways Alliance Studies in Culture, People, and Place series.

 - “Setting Tobacco, Banquet-Style.”
-Forthcoming in The Food We Eat, The Stories We Tell: Contemporary Appalachian Tables.
+The Food We Eat, The Stories We Tell: Contemporary Appalachian Tables.
 Eds.
-Elizabeth Engelhardt and Lora Smith.
-Athens, OH: Ohio University Press, scheduled for Fall/Winter 2019.
+Lora Smith and Elizabeth Engelhardt.
+Athens, OH: Ohio University Press, 2019.
+24-45.
 Print.
 New Approaches to Appalachian Studies Series.

 - "'A Comfort During a Hard Time:’ Food in Ron Rash’s Poems, Stories, and Novels.”
 Summoning the Dead: Critical Essays on Ron Rash.
 Eds.
 Zackary Vernon and Randall Wilhelm: University of South Carolina Press, 2018.
 66-79.
 Print.